Why does using the correct formal letter format still matter?

 Resignation Letters: As the name suggests, resignation letters are written as a formal notification submitted to employers when an employee decides to leave their position.
 They outline the resignation details, express gratitude, and provide necessary notice periods.

-Also Read: What are some of the best cover letter templates that you can use in 2023?
+Also Read: What are some of the best cover letter templates that you can use?

 To maintain professionalism and ensure effective communication, it's important to follow the correct formal letter format.